 Table 5.5.
 Noun collocates of cultivated (adj.) in non-metaphoric dataset (minimum freq.
 5)

 There is a clearly noticeable semantic diversity between the two lists of nouns (Tables 5.4 & 5.5).
 In the table above, all items (with the exception of species, country, state and district which will be returned to) are concrete things.
 Spots and patches also refer in each individual case to physical areas of land.
-The largest category accommodates all plant/organic life, which can be sub-divided into ITEMS WHICH ARE CULTIVATED (flowers, wheat, oat, plant/s) and ITEMS IN WHICH CULTIVATION TAKES PLACE (forest, valley, land, ground, plain).
-A semantic category can also be formed to accommodate AREAS OF LAND, which differ by degrees of size and abstract/concreteness: valley, ground, patches and spots are concrete and specific in their reference to an area of land; district, county and state refer more accurately to abstract boundaries, which may be geological, cultural or political.
+The largest category accommodates all plant/organic life, which can be sub-divided into items which are cultivated (flowers, wheat, oat, plant/s) and items in which cultivation takes place (forest, valley, land, ground, plain).
+A semantic category can also be formed to accommodate areas of land, which differ by degrees of size and abstract/concreteness: valley, ground, patches and spots are concrete and specific in their reference to an area of land; district, county and state refer more accurately to abstract boundaries, which may be geological, cultural or political.
 Other nouns with fewer occurrences but semantically related to those above include agriculture, desert, sand, grass, toadstools, horseradish, fig, mushrooms.
-The majority of these are ITEMS WHICH ARE CULTIVATED, followed by ITEMS IN WHICH CULTIVATION TAKES PLACE.
+The majority of these are items which are cultivated, followed by places in which cultivation takes place.
 In fact, 1.68 semantically related nouns occur on average per concordance line of cultivated (adj.) in a non-metaphoric sense (or 732 token instances in total).
-If the semantic category is extended to accommodate geological or geographical lexis such as CLIMATE or LANDSCAPE (clime, temperature, weather and wind) as well as any of the above semantic groups, the figure increases to 1.90 items per concordance line or per instance of cultivated (829 token instances).
+If the semantic category is extended to accommodate geological or geographical lexis such as climate or landscape (clime, temperature, weather and wind) as well as any of the above semantic groups, the figure increases to 1.90 items per concordance line or per instance of cultivated (829 token instances).
 Thus cultivated (adj.), when used in a non-metaphoric sense, can be said to occur always (based on the average figure) with at least one collocate relating to organic life, landscape, and/or weather.

 A more technical point of contrast with the metaphoric noun collocates is that there is a much more uneven left/right distribution: the total figures for left and right distribution in the metaphoric noun collocates are 20.76% and 79.24% respectively and in the non-metaphoric set are 12.72% and 87.28%.
 This unevenness is more prevalent amongst the most frequent collocates (e.g. fields, plants, land where over 90% of instances occur on the right of cultivated).
 This suggests a greater degree of fixed structures amongst the non-metaphoric uses and their noun collocates.
-More specifically, the majority of the eight most frequent collocates (those with a frequency of 17 or above) occur most often in R1 position.
+More specifically, five of the eight most frequent collocates (those with a frequency of 17 or above) occur more often in R1 position than any other position.
 This hints at a colligation for noun collocates which will be explored in the following chapter.

 In terms of noun collocates only, these have shown to be distinct in their association with metaphoric or non-metaphoric instances of cultivated.
 Moreover, the large majority of nouns (collocates and less frequent nouns) reflect prominent semantic associations which will be returned to in the adjective/adverb analysis.
 Whilst nouns associated with one of the four main semantic categories occur in 16% of all metaphoric lines, the nouns associated with the semantic associations in the non-metaphoric data account on average for every instance.
 Thus there is less variety amongst semantic categories associated with the non-metaphors.
 This in turn makes the set more fixed, possibly resulting in stronger primings associated with this use.